stnolting/neorv32-micropython/README.md

 3. Get a RISC-V GCC toolchain.
 For example you can use the pre-built toolchain provided by [xPack](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack).
 Download and install the toolchain and add it to your system's `PATH` environment variable.
 The default GCC prefix is `riscv-none-elf-`.
+This can be adjusted in the Makefile.

 4. Compile the NEORV32 MicroPython port.
-This will generate a single ELF file (`build/firmware.elf`). :bulb: A pre-compiled ELF can be downloaded as [CI artifact](https://github.com/stnolting/neorv32-micropython/actions).
+This will generate a single ELF file (`build/firmware.elf`).
+A pre-compiled ELF can be downloaded as [CI artifact](https://github.com/stnolting/neorv32-micropython/actions).

 ```bash